Eugene32/Text-Editor/README.md

 ### Description:
 This is a simple text editor in the olden days like "WordStart" where you can enter text and characters while the lines are numbered.
 The editor can be opened unto a browser while you have the option to have the application as a standalone app when installed.

+You can install the app so that it can be accessed offline via the "Install" button located at the upper left portion of the application under the web browser.

 ### Technologies:

 - Express.js